Table of Contents

 Calgary is a hub of entrepreneurial spirit.
-Through its business and energy, Calgary has become home to the sixth-highest research-funded university in Canada and a desirable location for the headquarters of major businesses.
-Despite the current pandemic, Calgary has retained high levels of locally founded businesses.
-These small businesses have the flexibility to adapt to the volatile and changing market conditions that we have seen over the past few years.
+Through its business and energy, the city has become home to the sixth-highest research-funded university in Canada and a desirable location for the headquarters of major companies.
+Despite the pandemic, Calgary has retained high levels of locally founded businesses.
+These small companies have the flexibility to adapt to the volatile and changing market conditions that we have seen over the past few years.

 Great Opportunity in Calgary

-Calgary is an innovative city – it is the first and only municipality in Canada to allow small businesses to be started entirely online.
-The Calgarian infrastructure is tailored to bolster small businesses, which has created a city with the second-highest small business concentration in Canada.
-Despite the volatility caused by the pandemic, the net change in small businesses in Calgary was less than a 1% reduction.
+Calgary is an innovative city.
+It is the first and only municipality in Canada to allow small businesses to be started entirely online.
+The Calgarian infrastructure is tailored to bolster these companies, which has created an area with the second-highest small business concentration in Canada.
+Despite the uncertainty caused by the pandemic, the net change in these enterprises in Calgary was less than a 1% reduction.

 The City of Calgary actively champions the growth of new businesses, setting up the Opportunity Calgary Investment Fund to distribute $100 million to companies supporting catalytic innovation and growth in critical sectors.
-This fund is just one of the many incentives created to bring entrepreneurs to Calgary.
+This fund is just one of the many incentives created to bring entrepreneurs to the largest city in Alberta.

-Although branded an oil and gas town, Calgary has quickly grown across industries.
-From financial services, real estate, agribusiness, and creative industries – Calgary’s growth is not limited to the energy sector.
+Although branded an oil and gas town, Calgary has quickly grown across various categories.
+From financial services, real estate, agribusiness, and creative industries — Calgary’s expansion is not limited to the energy sector.
 Opportunities are rising.
-Digital transformation is on the rise, and Calgary businesses are slated to spend $7.5 billion across industries on digital transformation from 2021 to 2024.
+Digital transformation is on the rise, and Calgary businesses are slated to spend $7.5 billion across industries on this transformation from 2021 to 2024.

 Solid Infrastructure to Support Your SME